Public-Health-Scotland/phstemplates/README.md

 the project are described in the README which is created inside the new shiny app template.

-## Adding a PHS gitignore file to an existing directory
+## Adding a PHS gitignore or CSS file to an existing directory

 If you want to add a PHS style `.gitignore` to a given directory, you can do this in R Studio by selecting `Addins` on the top banner then